determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-known-issues.rst

 -  A job may fail with the message ``resources failed with non-zero exit code``, Determined reports the exit code in the experiment logs.
 For example, the experiment logs contain ``srun: error:
    node002: task 0: Exited with exit code 7``.

+-  The ``det slot enable`` and ``det slot disable`` commands are not supported.
+Use of these commands will print an error message.

+-  ``det slot list`` will not display the name of any active Determined tasks.